mariia-botkina/cryptohack-writeups/README.md

 A collection of my write-ups and study notes for selected CryptoHack challenges.

-This repository documents my solutions to CryptoHack tasks, with an emphasis on understanding the underlying cryptographic ideas rather than only obtaining the final flag.
-Most write-ups include a short explanation of the challenge, the attack intuition, and a Python implementation of the solution.
+This repository contains my solutions to CryptoHack tasks and short notes on the cryptographic ideas behind them.
+The goal is not only to solve the challenge, but also to understand why the attack works, what assumption breaks, and how the same idea appears in real-world cryptography.

-## Scope
+## Focus areas

-The repository focuses on hands-on practice with:

 - symmetric cryptography
 - RSA
 - elliptic curves
 - hash functions
 - Diffie-Hellman
-- common cryptographic implementation pitfalls
+- protocol and implementation weaknesses

 ## Structure